 At one of the events last year, a speaker, Dr. Eric Adams was sharing the story about the origins of the Canadian Charter of Rights and Freedoms.
-In 1980, NAJC president Gordon Kadota led a delegation including Roger Obata and Dr. Henry Shimizu to address a government committee.
+In 1980, NAJC president Gordon Kadota led a delegation including Roger Obata and Dr. Art Shimizu to address a government committee.
 Gordon’s powerful speech urging a strong charter and to entrench it in the constitution to provide the protection that Japanese Canadians did not have, had a powerful impact on the government committee.
 After Dr. Adams finished speaking, it was noted that Gordon Kadota happened to be present, and the audience broke into applause.

 Some of Gordon’s words in 1980:

 “Our history in Canada is a legacy of racism made legitimate by our political institutions, and we must somehow, ensure that no groups of Canadians will be subjected to the whims of political process, as we were.”